What to say if she has a boyfriend?

-I want to give you 3 different responses to what to say if she has a boyfriend (and I’ve even included a video of my TeamHQ coaches showing you how they responded with a cool in-field demonstration.)
+I want to give you 3 different responses to what to say if she has a boyfriend (and I’ve even included a video of my TeamHQ coaches showing you how they responded with a cool demonstration.)

 I am of course not one of those dating experts that are going to sit here and encourage you to try and get a woman to break up with her boyfriend.

 Even if you suggest she’s missing out playfully it’s usually counterproductive.
 Instead, I want to give you three totally new strategies for what to say if she has a boyfriend.

 I would use this as a nice opportunity to build her self esteem and leave both of you smiling by saying something like, ‘he’s a lucky man, have a great day.’
 This positivity will make you both feel good and helps a bigger cause of women associating positive things with a man approaching them: which one day will benefit you when you approach another woman and she’s more relaxed about the experience (*** okay this may never happen but it’s still worth doing!
-Think of the bigger cause!)
+Think of the bigger picture!)

 And of course, some PEOPLE (not just women) can be a bit relaxed about their relationship status.
 Some people cheat.
 Some people flirt to get an ego boost.
-People aren’t perfect – but that’s not usually intended maliciously.
+People aren’t perfect – but as I explained earlier, this isn’t intended to be malicious.

 So what to say if she has a boyfriend that comes as a ‘surprise’ to you?
 I would be playful.
 Playfulness diffuses tension.
 It also allows you to ‘vent’ in a way that isn’t hostile towards her.